olado/doT/README.md

 - in first case `{{@@content()}}` equals to `{{=doT.render({name: 'first', args: arguments}}`.
 - in second: `{{=doT.render(it._dynamic[ 'content' ])}}` and `second` template would be used.

+You can specify field wich contains information about dynamic tamplates in `doT.templateSettings.dynamicList` (default to `_dynamic`).
 ####compile options
 Also compile-time option 'with' available (default to true).
 It wraps function body in 'with' construction which allows use properties directly (without it. prefix).